Wild genus-zero quantum de Rham spaces: Quantization of coadjoint orbits in dual TCLAs

-where the vertical arrows are the semiclassical limits $\hs \to 0$.
-But of course here there is a natural `quantum' action, viz., the infinitesimal version of the $G_s$-action on the coefficients of $\mc R_0$-valued formal power series.
+But of course in our setting there is a natural `quantum' action, viz., the infinitesimal version of the $G_s$-action on the coefficients of $\mc R_0$-valued formal power series.
 Then the following statement implies in particular that~\eqref{eq:quantum_product} is $G_s$-invariant: